Health Insurance • Supplemental Insurance Arizona • 2026

 Hospital indemnity

-Hospital indemnity pays set amounts per day/night in the hospital (and often per admission, ICU days, observation, or surgical events).
-Pair it with marketplace bronze/silver plans or Medicare Advantage to blunt inpatient costs.
-Look for observation coverage (common in AZ) so short stays aren’t excluded.
+Hospital indemnity pays set amounts per day or per stay in the hospital (and often for ICU, observation, or surgical events).
+Pair it with marketplace bronze or silver plans or Medicare Advantage to blunt inpatient costs.
+Look for observation coverage—common in Arizona—so short stays aren’t excluded from benefits.

 Critical illness & cancer

 These policies pay a lump-sum upon diagnosis of covered conditions such as heart attack, stroke, or cancer.
-Benefits are flexible: pay deductibles, travel to specialty centers (e.g., cancer care in Phoenix/Scottsdale), or cover time off work.
-Check recurrence clauses and waiting periods, and consider dependent coverage if a family history exists.
+Benefits are flexible: pay deductibles, travel to specialty centers in Phoenix or Scottsdale, or cover time off work.
+Check recurrence clauses, waiting periods, and whether dependent coverage is available if you have a relevant family history.

 Dental & vision add-ons

-PPO dental with implant or ortho options and standalone vision (exam, lenses, frames, contacts) can round out your package.
+PPO dental with implant or orthodontia options and standalone vision (exam, lenses, frames, contacts) can round out your package.
 In rural Arizona, verify out-of-network reimbursement schedules if your dentist isn’t contracted.
-Preventive coverage alone often saves more than the premium for families who keep up with cleanings.
+Preventive coverage alone often saves more than the premium for families who keep up with cleanings and annual eye exams.

 What supplemental plans are not

-They are not major medical.
-Supplemental benefits do not satisfy ACA minimum essential coverage.
-Instead, they are optional, budget-friendly layers designed to put cash in your hands quickly during the first, most painful days of a claim.
+Supplemental plans are not major medical.
+They do not satisfy ACA minimum essential coverage requirements.
+Instead, they are optional, budget-friendly layers designed to send cash directly to you during the first, most expensive days of a claim—on top of your existing health plan.

 Independent agent advantage

-We normalize benefits (admission amounts, per-day limits, surgery schedules, accident categories) across carriers so you can see the true cost-per-dollar of protection.
-Then we balance the stack against your existing group plan, marketplace plan, Medicare Advantage or Medigap so you avoid gaps and overlaps.
+We normalize benefits—admission amounts, per-day limits, surgery schedules, accident categories—across carriers so you can see the true cost-per-dollar of protection.
+Then we stack those benefits against your group plan, marketplace plan, Medicare Advantage, or Medigap to reduce gaps and avoid paying twice for the same coverage.

 Arizona supplemental plans — at a glance (benefit designs)

-Always verify availability, eligibility, and exact terms in your Arizona ZIP and with the carrier.
-Benefits vary by plan and county.
+Always verify availability, eligibility, and exact terms for your Arizona ZIP and carrier.
+Benefits can vary by plan and county.

 Category